| | Fuel cell technology has many applications, and offers numerous

 of my job is to bring costs down by implementing new, cheaper

+materials."
 Bill tests

 fuel cells in a lab, using "test stations" to control the operating